DrSJBauman/Arduino_ServoBot/README.md

-v3 Incorporates the front leaf switch bumpers to prepare the bot for some autonomous driving.
+v4 Incorporates interrupts in place of polling for the leaf switch bumpers.